osg-htc/docs/docs/site-planning.md

 !!! note
     An essential concept on the OSG is the "pilot job".
     The pilot, which arrives at your batch system, is sent by the VO and gets a resource allocation.
-    However, it _does not_ contain any scientific payload.
+    However, it _does not_ contain any research payload.
-    Once started, it will connect back to a resource pool and pull down individuals' scientific "payload jobs".
+    Once started, it will connect back to a resource pool and pull down individuals' research "payload jobs".
     Hence, we do not think about submitting "jobs" to sites but rather "resource requests".

 ### Pilot Jobs